Donald Trump 'Owned' By Russia 'For Many Years,' Says ‘Art Of Deal’ Ghostwriter, Calls Trump 'America's Enemy'

 “In 1987, Trump began discussing his desire to partner with Russia to use nuclear weapons on third countries, among them Pakistan and France,” wrote journalist Sarah Kendzior, who has extensively documented Trump’s long-standing Russia ties and presidential ambitions.
 “He also openly revealed the anti-American and xenophobic streak that remains part of his politics to this day, taking out full page ads condemning U.S. policies and calling America a ‘failure’ in a speech that October.”

-While Trump did not actually run for president in 1988, he made his ambitions known and by 1999 was finally ready to make a run, declaring his candidacy on the Reform Party ticket, as The Guardian recounted, the party founded in 1992 by Texas billionaire Ross Perot who received almost 20 million votes that year, still the most by any “third party” candidate.
+While Trump did not actually run for president in 1988, he made his ambitions known and by 1999 was finally ready to make a run, declaring his candidacy on the Reform Party ticket, as The Guardian recounted.
+The party was founded in 1992 by Texas billionaire Ross Perot, who received almost 20 million votes that year, still the most by any “third party” candidate.

-Author Seth Hettena, whose book Trump/Russia: A Definitive History was published in May, traces Trump’s financial relationship to Russia back to 1987.
-That was the year, Hettenna has reported on his Trump/Russia site, that Trump attempted to build a casino in Moscow at a run-down horse-racetrack.
+Author Seth Hettena, whose book Trump/Russia: A Definitive History, was published in May, traces Trump’s financial relationship to Russia back to 1987.
+That was the year that Trump attempted to build a casino in Moscow at a run-down horse-racetrack, Hettena reported on his Trump/Russia site.

-In The Art of the Deal, Trump himself — via Schwartz — says that Soviet officials attempted to make deal with him to build a hotel in Moscow.
-Neither the hotel nor the casino ever happened.
+In The Art of the Deal, Trump himself — via Schwartz — says that Soviet officials attempted to make deals with him to build a hotel in Moscow.
+Neither the hotel, nor the casino ever happened.
 Trump’s political career, however, did happen.

-While according to Kendzior, citing reports from the German magazine Bild, intelligence files from the former Soviet satellite state of Czechoslovakia — which took an interest in Trump after he married Czech fashion model Ivana Marie Zelníčková in 1977 — say that Trump was “being pressured” to run for president in 1996.
-But after his abortive 1999 run, his presidential ambitions lay dormant for more than a decade — until he visited Moscow again.
+Reports from the German magazine Bild reference intelligence files from the former Soviet satellite state of Czechoslovakia, which took an interest in Trump after he married Czech fashion model Ivana Marie Zelníčková in 1977.
+They say that Trump was “being pressured” to run for president in 1996.
+But after his abortive 1999 run, his presidential ambitions lay dormant for more than a decade, until he visited Moscow again.

-As The Inquisitr reported in February of this year, a top Russian propagandist has said on his own social media account that Russia’s interest in promoting a Trump presidential run began in 2012, which was also the year that Trump applied to trademark what would become his catch phrase, “Make America Great Again.”
+As the Inquisitr reported in February of this year, a top Russian propagandist has said on his own social media account that Russia’s interest in promoting a Trump presidential run began in 2012, which was also the year that Trump applied to trademark what would become his catch phrase, “Make America Great Again.”

 Trump had threatened a presidential run against President Barack Obama in 2012, but called it off, The Guardian reported.
 Trump then visited Moscow in 2013 for the Miss Universe Beauty pageant.
 It was also in 2013 that he spent $1 million to “research” the prospects of a presidential run in 2016.
 After returning from Moscow in 2013, he soon began attaching the hashtag #Trump2016 to messages on his Twitter account.

-On June 16, 2015, Trump made it official, announcing his candidacy for President of the United States.
+On June 16, 2015, Trump made it official, announcing his candidacy for president of the United States.